 Through a generous gift from the Kendrick B. Melrose Family Foundation, the Library developed the Dorothy Lumley Melrose Center for Technology, Innovation and Creativity.
 The Melrose Center is a 26,000-square-foot digital technology center located on the second floor of the Orlando Public Library.
-In addition to technology-related classes, it offers audio, video and photography studios along with simulators (flight, driving, construction), a fab lab with 3D printers and a large interactive media wall.
+In addition to technology-related classes, it offers audio, video and photography studios along with simulators (flight, driving), a fab lab with 3D printers and a large interactive media wall.
 There are also other services such as access to a conference room, printing and collaboration stations equipped with wireless presentation technology that makes presenting from laptops and mobile devices a breeze.

 Read more about the Dorothy Lumley Melrose Center for Technology, Innovation and Creativity.